kpauljoseph/notesankify.github.io/docs/README.md

 ## Why NotesAnkify?

 Taking notes and creating flashcards are essential for effective studying, but maintaining them separately is time-consuming.
 NotesAnkify bridges this gap by:

-- Converting your PDF notes directly into Anki flashcards
+- Converting your PDF note pages directly into Anki flashcards
 - Preserving your existing note-taking workflow
 - Supporting multiple note formats and apps
 - Preventing duplicate flashcards automatically

+## My Setup

+- GoodNotes for notes.
+Although, NotesAnkify will work with any app as long as the notes are available as pdf files.
+- Add flashcards with the in-built flashcard template along with regular note pages.
+- Automatic Backup to OneDrive.
+(GoodNotes and PDF)
-- Working with both handwritten and typed notes
+- Download backup folder with all notes and pdf files.
+- Run NotesAnkify on this downloaded folder to extract all flashcards and send it to Anki.
+- Duplicates will only be processed once!

 ## Quick Start